 Alumni and former students request all transcripts online from www.desotocountyschools.org

 Current students request transcripts from the Guidance Office.
-Forms available at front desk or for an electronic request see the bottom of this page
+Forms available at front desk or click here for an electronic version.
+Final transcript requests are due by May 22, 2020.

 College Planning Resource